Larry Butler (producer): Career

 Butler was also behind teaming Kenny and Dottie West to record the duets "Everytime Two Fools Collide" and "'Til I Make It On My Own".
 Butler also worked with Kenny and Kim Carnes on their smash hit "Don't Fall in Love with a Dreamer".

 1980 brought Butler to the spotlight again with his Grammy for Producer of the Year and solidified his reputation as a hit maker.
 Tammy Wynette cut Butler's "Only The Strong Will Survive" while Billie Joe Spears cut " Standing Tall" which was also released by Lorrie Morgan in 1996.
 Butler writing credits include songs for Tree, United Artists music, April Blackwood, Great Cumberland, EMI and, most recently, his own Larry Butler Music.

 1984 was the year Butler formed his music publishing companies, Larry Butler Music Group, Inc. He signed writers Mickey Newbury, Dean Dillon, Bud McGuire, Paul Nelson, Marty Raybon, Julie Didier, Larry Jon Wilson, and Bob Melton.
 CBS Songs administered his catalog.
 Butler's new group quickly produced a string of hits for George Strait including "The Chair", "Ocean Front Property" and "It Ain't Cool".
 Also "Shine, Shine, Shine" for Eddy Raven, "Miami My Amy" for Keith Whitley, "The Factory" for Kenny Rogers, "I Just Called To Say Goodbye Again" for Larry Boone and "One Man Band" for Moe Bandy.
 LBMG produced additional songs for Vern Gosdin, Alabama, Shenandoah, Razzy Bailey, T. G. Sheppard, Tracy Lawrence and more.
 And, Butler wrote "Wonder What You'll Do When I'm Gone" for Waylon Jennings, putting the company on the map.
 During a period of two years LBMG produced five Number Ones, eight Top Tens and numerous Top Forty chart records and album cuts.

 Butler died in his sleep in Pensacola, Florida on January 20, 2012.
-Before passing away he collaborated with musician and songwriter Dave Goodenough to co-write a book titled "Just for the Record."
+Before dying he collaborated with musician and songwriter Dave Goodenough to co-write a book titled "Just for the Record."
 It contains many of Butler's humorous anecdotes from the music industry and a plethora of advice for those aspiring to succeed in the various aspects of the music business, as well as life in general.
 It includes contributions from many of the top people in the music business, along with a foreword by Kenny Rogers.
 The book was published in November 2012.